-ORR has published guidance that sets out its approach to regulating track access.
+ORR has published guidance that sets out its approach to regulating track, station and light maintenance depot access.
 This includes:

-• guidance for the approval of track access contracts

-- criteria and procedures for the approval of station access agreements - Criteria & procedures for the approval of depot access agreements | Office of Rail and Road (orr.gov.uk) - policy on the approval of track access options, under which securing future access to the network that is linked to investment in new railway facilities.
+- guidance for the approval of track access contracts - criteria and procedures for the approval of station access agreements - Criteria & procedures for the approval of depot access agreements I Office of Rail and Road (orr.gov.uk) - policy on the approval of track access options, under which securing future access to the network is linked to investment in new railway facilities.